-Katrina Kaif on Ranbir Kapoor’s mansplaining: It Doesn’t matter in the long run, it is all part of the experience
+Katrina Kaif on Ranbir Kapoor’s mansplaining: It doesn’t matter in the long run, it is all part of the experience

-Katrina Kaif is an actor with few words, but she feels deeply and talks passionately.
-She makes you believe that her Ulta glamourous life has a touch of reality.
+Katrina Kaif is an actor of a few words, but she feels deeply and talks passionately.
+She makes you believe that her ultra glamourous life has a touch of reality.
 Katrina is a girl who came into the film industry to become a star, knowing or unknowingly, and she is a super diva.
 In an exclusive conversation with indianexpress.com, she opened her heart and talked about her Bollywood journey of more than ten years, her equation with Ranbir Kapoor, and life.

 Jagga Jasoos is finally releasing, it got very delayed.
 Did you ever lose your patience?